-- if it is something other than 100 psi.
-The air band divisions of the EZ 1,2,3 match the nozzle size regardless of the pump pressure setting.
-Loosen the lock screw and move the air band until the pointers line up with the setting indicated in the OEM Set-up Table or to a setting that matches the nozzle size (for a retrofit burner).
-The EZ LF uses an airband that indicates percentage of opening.
-See figure 10. - 2.
-NOTE: For high altitude installations above 2,000 feet, increase the air supply setting 4% for each 1,000 feet above 2,000 feet above sea level. - 3.
-The burner is now adjusted to the approximate air band setting for the nozzle size indicated.
-When you check combustion with instruments during start-up or servicing, you may have to adjust the air band slightly to achieve the desired combustion readings.
-See "Adjust burner using test instruments," page 15.
+- The burner pump pressure is factory set.
+Loosen the lock screw and move the air band until the pointers line up with the setting indicated in the burner supplement (Figure 5).
+NOTE: For high altitude installations above 2,000 feet, increase the air supply setting 4% for each 1,000 feet above 2,000 feet above sea level. - The burner is now adjusted to the approximate air band setting When you check combustion with instruments during start-up or servicing, you may have to adjust the air band slightly to achieve the desired combustion readings.
+See "Adjust burner using test instruments," page 9.